-The Decoder completes session parsing before splitting the session based on the configured maximum session size (32 MB) or the configured timeout (60 seconds).
+The Decoder completes session parsing before splitting a large session based on the configured maximum session size (32 MB) or the configured timeout (60 seconds).
 When parsing is complete, the parsed results include the proper address directionality and application protocol, which are propagated to each subsequent session fragment to ensure consistency with the logical network session they represent.

 Session Fragments Highlighting

 The session split happens when the configured Decoder assembler.size.max or assembler.timeout.session (latency between sessions) is reached.
 The earliest fragment is session 0 and sessions with a later time stamp are incrementally numbered 1, 2, 3, and so on.
-The session.split meta indicates the number of preceding sessions fragments; however, it does not always indicate that there are subsequent session fragments, even with a value of 0.
-It is also possible for the first fragment of the session to not have session.split meta item if the session is parsed before exceeding the maximum session size.
+The session.split meta value indicates the number of preceding sessions fragments; however, it does not always indicate that there are subsequent session fragments, even with a value of 0.
+It is also possible for the first fragment of the session to not have asession.split meta value if the session is parsed before exceeding the maximum session size.

-Once you view the session fragments, you can determine the maximum session size or session timeout necessary for parsing to combine the split sessions into one again.
+When you view the session fragments, you can determine the maximum session size or session timeout necessary for parsing to combine the split sessions into one again.
 For example, if you have four fragments at 32 MB, you need to configure your test Decoder (usually a virtual machine set up separate from main production service) with a maximum session size greater than 128 MB.
 The steps are the same to find all fragments based on a session timeout.
 The figures below show the Events List view and the Events Detail view with fragmented session information highlighted.

 The session.split metadata is always displayed immediately following the address and port metadata in the details view.
 It is never hidden as additional metadata.
 These enhancements make it possible to quickly: